KoukeNeko/FinderHover/README.md

 # FinderHover

-A macOS menu bar app that displays file information when hovering over files in Finder, similar to Windows file preview behavior.
+A beautiful macOS menu bar app that displays rich file information when hovering over files in Finder, similar to Windows file preview behavior.

 ## Features

-- **Hover Preview**: Automatically shows file information when you hover over files in Finder
+- **🎯 Hover Preview**: Automatically shows detailed file information when you hover over selected files in Finder
+- **📊 Rich Information Display**:
+  - Full filename (with automatic wrapping for long names)
+  - File type with smart descriptions (recognizes 50+ file types)
+  - File size in human-readable format
+  - Creation and modification dates
-- **Detailed Info**: Displays file name, type, size, modification date, and path
+  - Full file path (with text selection support)
+  - Large file icon for easy recognition
+- **🎨 Modern Design**:
+  - Beautiful gradient border
+  - Smooth shadows and transparency
+  - Smart positioning (stays on screen)
+  - Adapts to filename length
-- **Menu Bar App**: Runs quietly in the background from your menu bar
+- **⚡ Lightweight**: Runs quietly in the background from your menu bar
-- **Easy Toggle**: Enable/disable hover preview with a simple menu option
+- **🔒 Privacy-First**: Uses only Accessibility APIs (no AppleScript)
+- **🎛️ Easy Control**: Toggle on/off from menu bar

 ## Installation